Hexalantes/Debueis/README.md

-# Pardus The Archean Milestone 1
+📦 Pardus The Archean – Milestone 1

-that's the releng, not compiled.
+This is the releng configuration, not a compiled ISO.

-!
-This project is still in Beta phase and available for testing purposes, use at your own risk !
+This project is currently in Beta phase and intended for testing purposes only.
+Use at your own risk.

-**NOTE:** "Pardus" name and logos and their rights are owned by TÜBİTAK.
-That is NOT an official release of Pardus GNU/Linux from TÜBİTAK and https://pardus.org.tr, this is a PERSONAL PROJECT for building Pardus GNU/Linux based on Arch Linux.
+**Disclaimer:** The "Pardus" name, logo, and related rights belong to TÜBİTAK.
+This is not an official release of Pardus GNU/Linux from TÜBİTAK or https://pardus.org.tr.

-Also much thanks to the Arch Linux community for providing archiso.
+This is a personal and unofficial project, aimed at recreating a Pardus-like system based on Arch Linux for educational and experimental purposes.

-liveuser password is zen
+Special thanks to the Arch Linux community for providing the archiso tools used in this project. liveuser password is zen

 # Release Notes